VladimerKhasia/vladimerkhasia.github.io/README.md

 # vladimerkhasia.github.io

-Beautiful background picture is a painting by my favourite artist Erin Hanson. name of the painting is "Sunflower Hues"
+Beautiful background picture is a painting by my favourite artist Erin Hanson.
+Name of the painting is "Sunflower Hues"